astronomer/docs/astro/ci-cd-templates/circleci.md

 This script checks the diff between your current commit and the HEAD of your branch to which you are pushing the changes to.
 If the changes are only in `dags` then it will perform `dag-only` deploy else do an image based deploy.
 Make sure to customize the script to use your specific branch and context.

-You can customize this script to work for multiple branches as shown in the [image-based multi-branch deploy](circleci?tab=multibranch#image-only-templates) by creating separate `job` and `workflow` for each branch.
+You can customize this script to work for multiple branches as shown in the [image-based multi-branch deploy template](circleci?tab=multibranch#image-only-templates) by creating separate `job` and `workflow` for each branch.